Modern Indian painting: 2017-2019

 Pradip Sengupta was named an emerging artist in 2017.
 He received his degree from Visva Bharati University in Santiniketan.
 His paintings combine a large variety of colors, mixed with different techniques.
 All of his paintings capture the change that he has gone through during his life; they represent the feelings that he has inside, yet his artwork seems to envision some sort of fantasy, even including some western figures like Superman.

 Sarang Singla was also recognized as an upcoming artist in 2017.
 Her style is a mix between contemporary art and traditional, Indian culture.
 She mixes textures and techniques to depict her inspirations that she gathers from what is happening in the world around her.

-Also among those listed as an emerging artist in 2017, Siddharth S. Shingade expresses his feeling though an interesting integration of detailed faces.
-He elongates the creatures in some and tries to tell stories about historical events.
-Where he calls home is in Marathwada, India.
-He often uses color palettes that represents this.
-There is a wide variety of yellow's that imitate the warm climate of Marathwada.
-The mood of his artwork tends to be more somber, really capturing the oppression that the people in his homeland faced.
+Also among those listed as an emerging artist in 2017, Siddharth S. Shingade expresses his feeling through an integration of detailed faces.
+In his artworks, he elongates the subjects and tell stories about historical events.
+There is a wide variety of yellow colors that imitate the warm climate of Marathwada, his home.
+The mood of his artwork tends to be more somber, capturing the oppression that the people in his homeland faced.

-An upcoming artistic 2018, Bakula Nayak, uses mixed media painting to really express happiness.
-She tends to create work that is very light hearted and comical.
-Mostly influenced my Western art and imagination; she creates animal characters to participate in human activities.
-This creates a story-like environment.
+An upcoming artist in 2018, Bakula Nayak, uses mixed media painting.
+She tends to create work that is very light-hearted and comical.
+Strongly influenced by Western art and imagination, she creates animal characters which participate in human activities.
+Her works often use a story-like style.

 Dinkar Jadhav, also an upcoming artist in 2018, has a passion for love, passion, and freedom.
 He depicts this through his frequent paintings of bulls and horses.
-Creativity is key and he shows this incorporating different geometric shapes, color blocking, and sharp angles into his paintings.
-He is using modern art to depict some traditional values.
+Creativity is a key theme is his art, incorporating different geometric shapes, color blocking, and sharp angles into his paintings, with the aim to depict traditional values through modern art.